pleaobraga/react-scaffold/README.md

 npm run test
 ```

-This command executes the jest and test all **.test.js** files in your project
+This command executes the Jest and test all **.test.js** files in your project

 ### Watch Tests in the project